 - Set up a Payment Plan to pay your tuition and fees in monthly installments.

 CONVENIENCE FEE: A 2.85% processing fee will be charged for all payments made via credit/debit cards.
 There is no processing fee for payments made via ACH (checking or savings) account.

 Ways to Pay

-Pay Online: You can make a convenient one-time payment online via your Student Information System (SIS).
+You can make a convenient one-time payment online via SIS.

 Want to drop-off a payment after hours?
 No problem!
 Use our secure drop box located outside of the entrance to the Bursar’s Office.
 Please do not use this option for cash payments!

 Please make checks payable to NHTI, note your student ID# on the check, and mail it to: